 - The patience of Job will be required especially if you have thicker and longer hair.

-Below is a side by side comparison of a light blow out I did at home before I installed my last braids and the results from the Facebook video above.
+Below is a side by side comparison of a light blow out I did at home before I installed my last braids and the results from a Facebook video I watched.
 They look similar.

 This should be used off and on a few times a year.
-Frequent use on type 3 – type 4 hair may lead to split ends and dryer hair in the long term.
+Frequent use on type 3 – type 4 hair may lead to split ends and dryer hair in the long-term.